Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 The features and diverse types of bonds have given great insights into government bonds and their functions.
 The advantages will further help investors determine the suitability of these bonds for their investment portfolio.

-Sovereign Guarantee & Low Risk
+Sovereign Rating & Less Risk

 Since the government itself backs the bonds, the chances of default are almost non-existent, and the safety quotient rises high.
 Senior citizens and any investor with a low-risk appetite can invest in these bonds.